black x icon

 Mike Kinder

-Mike brings over 15 years of manufacturing and supply chain experience within operations consulting and industry.
-With experience at PwC and GE in manufacturing strategy, operational transformation, and digital manufacturing, he is an expert in Lean and Six Sigma and digital manufacturing.
+Mike brings 20 years of manufacturing and supply chain experience within operations consulting and industry.
+Prior to founding Veryable in 2016, he worked at GE and PRTM/PwC in manufacturing strategy, operational transformation, and digital manufacturing.
+His thought leadership encompasses Lean, Six Sigma, industrial innovation, and digital manufacturing.

 Previous Posts